ewilan-riviere/files/README.md

 ## Usage

-Options:

-- `-o|--output`: output file path, if not set, output is printed in stdout

 ### Parse

+Parse files from a path

 ```bash
 scanner parse /path/to/directory
 ```

+Options:

+- `-o|--output`: output file path, if not set, output is printed in stdout
+- `-j|--json`: output is printed in json format

 Output example